- Roles & Responsibilities

 Failure to comply with the anti-idling regulation is punishable by fines ranging from $100 to $25,000 and applies to all motor vehicles.

 10. Motor Vehicle Record (MVR) Checks*

-MIT employees, students, volunteers, research subjects and certain authorized contractor employees (including temporary staff, outsourced campus service providers, etc.) who drive an MIT owned or controlled vehicle will be subject to MVR checks as follows:
+MIT employees, students, volunteers, research subjects and certain authorized contractor employees (including temporary staff, outsourced campus service providers, etc.) who drive an MIT owned or leased vehicle, or where driving is a requirement of their job, will be subject to MVR checks as described below.

-- S/he does not posses a valid driver’s license, or
+- the individual does not posses a valid driver’s license, or

-- His/her driver’s license has been revoked or suspended during the previous three (3) year period.
+- the individual’s driver’s license has been revoked or suspended during the previous three (3) year period.

 Contractor Employees, Volunteers, Research Subjects and Students:

 Any contractor employee, volunteer, research subjects or any MIT student who drives an MIT vehicle is subject to an MVR check.
 Such check is required prior to authorization to drive and again every two (2) years.